Professor of Sociology

 An advocate of interdisciplinary, comparative and multi-methods research, his past publications include work on Islam and multiculturalism, immigration and integration in Western Europe, East-West migration in Europe, high skilled international migration, mobility and cosmopolitanism in European cities, and the sociology of European integration.
 He is currently writing a book about Japanese contemporary art, architecture and society since 1990, and is beginning new work on culture and society in Turkey.
 He also has teaching interests in analytical social theory and the philosophy of social science, as well as advanced research design and methods in the social sciences.

 He is Associate Editor of Journal of Ethnic and Migration Studies, an editorial committee member of Journal of Common Market Studies, and an editorial board member of Ethnicities.

-Global, regional and urban studies -- Cities, culture, art, multiculturalism, nationalism, mobilities and migration, in Europe, North America or Asia.
-I am particularly interested in projects concerning "post-growth" societies such as Japan, and contemporary economy, society and politics in Turkey.
+Global, regional and urban studies --- the politics, economics and cultural dynamics of cities, globalisation, regional integration, multiculturalism, nationalism, mobilities and migration, in Europe, North America or Asia.
+I am particularly interested in projects concerning "post-growth" societies such as Japan, and contemporary social change and politics in Turkey.

 “Philosophies of Modernity: Introduction to Analytical and Critical Social Theory”, BA in Humanities